-The Nariin Sukhait deposit has been subjected to a relatively high degree of tectonic deformation.
+The Ovoot Tolgoi deposit has been subjected to a relatively high degree of tectonic deformation.
 Coal seams explored to date sit in the hanging wall (upper plate) of an east-west trending, regional thrust fault.
 The hanging wall stratum has been further modified by secondary folding, normal and reverse faulting.
 Coal seams within the two fields are typically inclined in excess of 35 degrees.
 Fold segments and fault-bounded blocks however, generally retain normal stratigraphic thicknesses and continuity.
 The Geology Type for the South-East and West Fields has been determined to be "Complex".
+The Deposit Type at Ovoot Tolgoi is considered to be a "Surface" mineable deposit.